 Tissue Culture and Other Biological Waste Liquids

 Tissue culture and other biological waste liquids must be properly disinfected and assessed for chemical and radiological hazards prior to disposal.

-Chemotherapeutic agents are extremely toxic agents.
-All related wastes, including bottles, vials, syringes, IV-bags, etc. must be properly segregated, managed and disposed.
+Chemotherapeutic agents are highly toxic agents.
+All related wastes, including bottles, vials, syringes, IV-bags, etc. must be properly segregated, managed, and disposed.
 Contact EHS to evaluate the proper management and disposal of chemotherapeutic agents.
 Additional training may be required.

 Animal Tissues and Pathological Wastes

 Vertebrate animal tissues and carcasses should be disposed through the Research Animal Resources Center (RARC).
 It is important to adhere to the procedures specified by RARC and approved by AAALAC.

 Invertebrate animal tissues and carcasses not administered through the RARC must be disposed via standard red bags or sharps bags (if contained in sharp-like containers).